sccn/PACTools/README.md

 | Instantaneous Mutual Information PAC  | [Martinez-Cancino et al., 2019](https://www.ncbi.nlm.nih.gov/pubmed/30342235)          | Unidimensional   |

 ### Epoched signal
 In the table below are listed the current methods implemented in the toolbox to estimate PAC in epoched data.
 Epoched data is usually the result of extracting snipets of signals time-locked to an event(s) of interest.
 Here epoched data is assumed as being formated as a data matrix with dimensions of number of epochs(trials) by number of latencies(timepoints).
-The three first methods listed in the table are a natural extension of the methods listed in the previous seccion but applying them onto each latency along the dimension of the epochs.
+The four first methods listed in the table are a natural extension of the methods listed in the previous seccion but applying them onto each latency along the dimension of the epochs.
 The fisrt application of this scheme was proposed by *Voytek et al., 2013* as an extension of the method by Penny et al., 2008.
 These methods return a PAC time series describing the 'average' dynamics of the procces in the trials.
 Event-related MIPAC method, though, return a PAC time series for each trial provided.

 | Method                                | Reference                                                                             | Output Dimension |
 | ---------                             | -----------                                                                           | --------------   |